NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/RaspberryPi-manual/index.md

 #### About
 Step by Step (manually) install on your Raspberry Pi of a bluetooth BLE Server written in Python .
 BLE advertises a custom service that communicates with the IOS app to remotely set the wifi on a headless raspberry pi.

+#### Automated Install issues

+If you got here from the [github repository](https://github.com/nksan/Rpi-SetWiFi-viaBluetooth) because the installer exited with a warning about the cryptography module:

+On older Raspberry Pi OS (Buster = version 10), if the cryptography module is version 2.x or earlier, the Python code to be installed on the raspberry pi will not run.
+You need to install an updated version of the cryptography module.

+See step 3 : Cryptography module for details.
+>Note: once you have installed/upgraded the cryptography module, you will need to install all other dependencies/python code since none were installed when the automatic installer existed.
+The automated installer can be used at that point.

 #### Requirements
 *Python3: version 3.7 or later **must** be installed on the Raspberry Pi.*